tum-gis/iot-frost-ecosystem/FROST-Server/FROST.md

     GET http://localhost:8080/FROST-Server/v1.0/Datastreams(1) - temperature from my_thing
     GET http://localhost:8080/FROST-Server/v1.0/Datastreams(2) - relative_humidity from my_thing

+The PATCH and DELETE operations can be performed in the similar ways as described in the Things section.

 ### Dynamic information
 Once the static information is registered at the FROST-Server with appropriate IDs, the dynamic information can be inserted corresponding to the relevant Datastream ID.
 For example, the temperature observations (time-value pairs) from the Iot Platform can be inserted to the FROST-Server against the respective Datastream ID.